laser47-hue/pdfsearch/README.md

 # pdfsearch
-Search a pdf using ai
+Search a pdf using semantic search